Getting Started with Lichen

 source ~/.zshrc

-command -v molt
+command -v lichen

 Shell

-./target/release/molt --version
+./target/release/lichen --version

 Create a Wallet